Last updated on .

 A bit further downhill past the school is the Rüstem Pasha Madrasa (Rüstem Paşa Medresesi).
 It was commissioned by Grand Vizier Rüstem Pasha (c.
 1505-1561) and completed by architect Mimar Sinan (1490-1588) in 1551.
 The madrasa provided religious education until 1869.
 It was restored between 2006 and 2011.

+The madrasa features an octagonal courtyard with an ablutions fountain (şadırvan) in the center.
+It had 22 student rooms and classrooms covered by domes.
 Since 1987, the structure has hosted the Social Assistance and Solidarity Foundation of Eminönü.
 It also contains the Bediüzzaman Museum (Bediüzzaman Said Nursi ve Risale-i Nur Müzesi), which is dedicated to Kurdish Sunni Muslim theologian Said Nursî (1877-1960).
-The madrasa was not open when I walked by.
+The madrasa was closed when I walked by.

 Istanbul Governorship